Ethel Ogden

 Sarah Ethel Ogden (1869–1902) was a Canadian painter and educator.
-She was central to developing china painting within the Fine Arts Department at the Mount Allison Ladies' College in Sackville, NB.
+She was central to developing china painting within the Fine Arts Department at the Mount Allison Ladies' College in Sackville, New Brunswick.
 Her work and contributions have been brought to light through recent research, scholarship and exhibitions.

 Life and career

 Sarah Ethel Ogden was born in Sackville, New Brunswick, in 1869 to shipbuilder and mill owner William Ogden and Alice Chase Barnes.
 The eldest of three sisters, Ogden grew up within an artistic family.
 Her mother, Alice Chase Barnes studied art in the first class of the Mount Allison University Female Academy, known as the Ladies' College, receiving a Token of Merit in 1857.
 She went on to teach in the art department from 1859 to 1863.

 Mount Allison Ladies’ College class, central gallery, Owens Museum of Fine Arts, Sackville, NB, 1895; Ethel Ogden standing, right.

 Ogden enrolled at the Mount Allison Ladies' College in 1883 at the age of fourteen.
 In 1888, she left the Ladies' College for the Owens Art Institution in Saint John, New Brunswick where she studied with Montreal artist, John Hammond.
 Citing financial difficulties, the Owens Art Institution closed in 1892 and its significant teaching collection was transferred to Mount Allison where John Hammond was hired as head of the art department.
 There is evidence to suggest that it was Ogden who brought forward the idea of transferring the Owens Art Institution collection to Mount Allison, which resulted in the establishment of the Owens Art Gallery.

 In 1893, Ogden returned to the Ladies' College to complete her final year of study and in the same year also began teaching.
 The following year she was appointed to a full-time teaching position.